The federal government recently announced a one-year delay in the FAFSA Simplification Act. Here’s why that matters.

-The FAFSA Simplification Act would eliminate some of the problems Debt.com uncovered.
+The FAFSA Simplification Act would eliminate some of the problems both Debt.com and Student Loan Hero uncovered.
 For starters, those 108 questions will be trimmed to 36.
 And the most time-sucking part – listing all the assets of both students and parents – can be avoided under certain conditions.

 The Act will do other things, too.
 It also makes it easier to get a Pell Grant (a need-based program for undergrads) and it requires the application to be translated into more languages (11, instead of just English and Spanish like it is right now).